 A business plan is not just for obtaining financing.
 It will help you correctly position yourself relative to the competition while ensuring your business stays on course.
 Ultimately, a good business plan will help you make the best decisions.
-Patrick Rwagatore and Victor Morgado, from National Bank Business Central®, share their advice for creating a solid plan.
-These nine tips were inspired by a chart created by the National Bank – HEC Montréal Institute for Entrepreneurship.
+Our expert shares his advice on how to write a business plan.

 Market segments represent the various customer groups targeted by an entrepreneur.
 In order to properly identify your market segments, you need to ask yourself the following questions:

 Next, you need to determine the best communication and distribution channels for your company.
-Keeping in mind the various existing channels (website, online store, brick-and-mortar location, warehouse, etc.), think about the most effective ways for reaching your customers.
+Keeping in mind the various existing channels (website, online store, brick-and-mortar location, warehouse, etc.), think about the most effective ways to reach your customers.
 What is the best way to distribute your products and services?
-“You need to push your thinking as far as possible,” says Rwagatore.
-“Is opening a physical store the best option?
-Which is better, renting or buying a location?
-Will you need to keep your inventory on-site?
-These are the kinds of details that will determine your business’s fixed costs and that will ultimately make a big difference.”

 Resources include everything an entrepreneur owns that contributes to the functioning of the business.
-There are many possible resources and they can include, among other things, qualified personnel as well as the tools, assets, permits, and patents belonging to the business.
+There are many possible resources and they can include, among other things, qualified personnel, material resources like tools and assets, as well as permits and patents belonging to the business.
 It could also include the knowledge, experience, and reputation of the entrepreneur and their team.
-“This is usually the most neglected point in the plan,” states Rwagatore.
-“Here is where entrepreneurs often realize they lack resources or money or that they will lack them eventually.”

 To launch a company that’s profitable, an entrepreneur needs to collaborate with suppliers, subcontractors, distributors, and other facilitators that are essential to the realization of the value proposition.
+Ask yourself who your invaluable partners and suppliers will be, and what needs they fulfill.
 Which partners provide you with resources that you don’t have internally?
-“Of course you need to take precautions, but you should never be afraid to look for partners,” emphasizes Morgado.
-“Financial institutions know a lot of people and they can facilitate collaborations.”

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.